 One of the most effective ways to stay on a healthy budget is to plan your meals and snacks ahead of time.
 Proper planning helps you avoid impulse purchases, reduces food waste, and ensures you’re getting the most out of each shopping trip.

 Start by creating a meal plan for the week.
 Choose recipes that use similar ingredients, so you can buy in bulk and minimize waste.
 For example, a head of broccoli might be used in a stir-fry one night and as a side dish another.
-Planning also helps you incorporate seasonal produce, which is usually cheaper and more nutritious.
+Planning also helps you incorporate seasonal produce, which is usually cheaper and more nutritious

 Once you’ve planned your meals, take time to prepare your ingredients.
 Preparing ahead reduces the temptation to order takeout when you’re tired or pressed for time.
 It’s easier to stick to a budget when you have healthy meals ready to go.